 Read my bio and see if I sound like a good fit.
 This website has a wealth of information, but you may also schedule a free 15-minute consultation.

 Clients often say I have a calm manner and way about my self that makes them feel safe and puts them at ease.
-With experience treating individuals and couples, I know not to do certain common behaviors that could be harmful.
+With experience treating individuals and couples, I know how to talk about relationships individually or with a couple.
 I’m always willing to collaborate with another counselor if the client(s) give permission.
 Make sure another counselor is willing to as well (if appropriate and you consent).